ramos-j/docs/Maker.md

 ### Keepers - Keeping the system economically efficient

-Traders that systematically earn an income from the Dai Credit System by exploiting simple profit opportunities are called keepers.
+Traders that systematically earn an income from Maker and the dai by exploiting simple profit opportunities are called keepers.
 In a general sense, a keeper is an economic agent that contributes to decentralized systems in exchange for built-in rewards.
 In the context of Maker, keepers perform several important functions:

 **Participating in continuous splitting auctions**